wdlsvnit/Omeclone/CONTRIBUTING.md

 Further paragraphs come after blank lines.

- - Bullet points are okay, too
+ - Bullet points are okay, too.

- - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
+ - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here.

 If you use an issue tracker, put references to them at the bottom, like this: